EPIC Charter Schools Chapter

-- A student must have a 3.50 cumulative GPA better on a 4.0 scale.
+- A student must have a 3.50 cumulative GPA or better on a 4.0 scale.

 Those students who meet this criterion are invited by the Chapter Adviser to complete a Student Activity Information Form that provides the Faculty Council with information regarding the candidate’s leadership, character and service.
 Parent or Teacher nominations are not accepted.

 Students selected for National Honor Society demonstrate outstanding achievement in leadership.
 They have led in more than one capacity, and their experience includes leadership of their peers.
 The Faculty Council understands that sophomores may have had less time to build leadership experience.
 Sophomores applying for NHS display a developing pattern of leadership.

 Aspects of leadership: